Search parts for wheel brakes

 Find parts via the brake dimension

-For example: 200×50 means the inner diameter of the brake drum is 200 mm and that the brake shoe is 50 mm wide.
-You can then search using “200×50” in the search field on the website, or you can filter on “Brake dimension” in the part field.
+For example: 200×50 means the brake drum’s inner diameter is 200 mm and the brake shoe is 50 mm wide.
+You can then filter by “Brake dimension” in the product category to find the right parts.

 Mäta bromsdiameter